Isi-17/Python-RAT/README.md

 ## Licence
 This project is originally based on the work of [FZGbzuw412](https://github.com/FZGbzuw412), and incorporates code from their repository published under the [MIT License](https://opensource.org/licenses/MIT).
 All modifications, additions, and enhancements were made for educational and research purposes only.

-Please refer to the [original repository](https://github.com/FZGbzuw412) for the unmodified version.

     Copyright (c) 2022 FZGbzuw412